click hide image

 If you make a PDF out of it you can upload them to the Internet Archive as I sometimes do.
 Examples include a translation of the Gajasasthra or a work on the Sanksrit names of Indian birds by Raghuvira.
 These are little-known pamphlets published on a small scale in India and therefore not easily available.
 They are what scholars in the western world would call grey literature, but it does not have to be that.
 The quality of the scans on the site is poor.
 Indeed the Digital Library of India could well do a good job of scanning material in colour and use more modern loss-less formats like JPEG2000 which allow for streaming at variable levels of detail.
 According to a 2006 paper describing the project - getting books to scan is hard.
 Now it makes all the more sense to make a good copy.
 The project people only need to learn from the incredibly well-done and large scale Biodiversity Heritage Library.
 The cost of doing all this scanning is ultimately far less than actually trying to acquire printed material in the public libraries across India.
 If one argues that the site is indeed a library, one could even surmount certain problems with the copyright act.
 After all libraries are allowed to loan books to their customers without paying extra royalty to the authors.
 The principle of first sale could then perhaps be applied.
 Learning about the current amounts spent by government public libraries, the kind of books purchased and the quality of service provided will only serve to pain any citizen with a conscience.

-The Digital Library of India is thus an amazing resource but it can easily be run in a way that could be of use.
+The Digital Library of India is thus an amazing resource but it can easily be run in a way that could be of better use.
 The site could use some expertise on copyrights - a lot of material may not technically be copyright free but it would seem like they are using the principle that orphaned works are ok to copy.
 Now that is indeed a very good idea but it would be even better if they legitimized it by working with the lawyers who amend the Copyright Laws.
 The Indian Copyright Law stands in contravention of the spirit of the RTI Act.
 The RTI Acts says that all information generated by public bodies be made available through the cheapest medium while the Copyright Act happily goes on to state that all Government works will remain copyrighted for 70 years.
 Personal attempts to point this out to a law-related organization in Bangalore that proposed amendments to the Copyright Act failed and comments on an NIC website seeking feedback on the proposed Copyright Act amendments also reached nowhere.
 If ever the government can clean up its act (or Acts), it should scan up all the material in its public libraries, state archives and government bodies and put them all in a digital library apart from being a storehouse of born-digital documents and other material produced as it functions.
 I am sure they can easily work at the same scale as the Internet Archive.
 Attempts to communicate with even enlightened organizations like the IISc that host the Digitial Library of India seem to be useless.
 So perhaps we just have to trudge along and make improvements the hard way by fixing things as mere individuals.

 Some other digital libraries